evanjarena/Fisher21cm/README.md

 # Fisher21cm

-This is the repo for the Baryon Mapping eXperiment Fisher forecast for a general 21cm experiment.
+This is the repo for the Baryon Mapping eXperiment (BMX) Fisher forecast for a general 21cm experiment.

 ## Modules